UNL variety tours set for June 20, 21 in Cheyenne, Box Butte Counties

 Wheat Plot Tours

 Specialists and crop breeders from the public sector, as well as representatives of private seed companies, will be on hand at wheat tour stops.
-Speakers will include UNL Crop Breeder Stephen Baenziger, UNL Plant Pathologist Stephen Wegulo, and Robert Graybosch, wheat breeder with the U.S. Department of Agriculture based in Lincoln.
+Speakers will include UNL Small Grains Breeder Stephen Baenziger, UNL Plant Pathologist Stephen Wegulo, and Robert Graybosch, wheat breeder with the U.S. Department of Agriculture based in Lincoln.
 Other UNL and company reps also will speak at some of the plots.